 Breaking Down Complex Problems

 When faced with a multiplication problem involving larger numbers, break it down into smaller, more manageable parts.
-For example, if you need to multiply 7 x 68, break 68 into 60 + 8.
+So for example, if you need to multiply 7 x 68, break 68 into 60 + 8.
 Then, multiply 7 x 60 and 7 x 8 separately, and add the results together.
 This approach simplifies the calculation and reduces the chance of errors.

 Using Visual Aids